croz-ltd/nrich/nrich-registry/README.md

 ## Overview

-`nrich-registry` is a library whose purpose is to make administration of registry entities on client side easier.
+`nrich-registry` is a module whose purpose is to make administration of registry entities on client side easier.
 It transforms JPA entities in a format that client can interpret to create dynamic forms and tables for administration of entities without additional implementation on server side.
 Library provides REST API for searching, creating, updating and deleting entities.
 Users are only required to provide list of regular expressions for including entities they want to administrate.
 Optionally, users can provide display labels and headers for forms and tables in `messages.properties` files.
 For searching, it relies on `nrich-search` module and provides capability of overriding `SearchConfiguration` for each entity